Accessible Tours in Riga & Latvia

 Woman helping a young man in a wheelchair up the ramp of a white disabled accessible van

-To assist people who use wheelchairs full time, I partner with Santa Beitāne from Difftravel.
-Santa drives a specialised Renault van with seven passenger seats and a wheelchair space in the back.
+For full wheelchair access, I partner with specialist Santa Beitāne from Difftravel, who drives a fully adapted vehicle with ramp access.
+The vehicle is a Renault van with seven passenger seats and a wheelchair space in the back.

 White van parked on dock in front of cruise ship in Riga port with woman in purple blouse, yellow trousers and red shoes